Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Outlook: extensions of the theory

-As to the measured values $\tau \approx 1.39$, $1.35$, we firstly compare these to those found in lattice elastoplastic models, both for $d=2$ and $d=3$.
+As to the measured values $\tau \approx 1.39$ and $1.35$, we firstly compare these to those found in lattice elastoplastic models, both for $d=2$ and $d=3$.
 Values reported in the literature (note the following list is far from exhaustive) are mostly in the same ballpark: in strain-controlled simulations of three different $2d$ implementations, the authors of~\cite{ferrero_criticality_2019} found $\tau \approx 1.33$ irrespective of the dynamical rules; also in the $2d$ strain-controlled model studied in~\cite{budrikis_avalanche_2013}, the avalanche distribution at so-called criticality (corresponding to the steady state under quasistatic shear considered here), was found to follow the form (\ref{eq:p_of_S}) with a Gaussian tail, and values $\tau \approx 1.34, \ 1.36$ were measured for the avalanche exponent depending on the short-range details of the propagator used; in~\cite{liu_driving_2016}, the slightly lower values $\tau \approx 1.28$ and $\tau \approx 1.25$ were measured in $2d$ and $3d$ respectively; finally, in the recent work~\cite{richard_mechanical_2023}, avalanches were studied and compared in both $2d$ elastoplastic models and particle simulations, measuring $\tau \approx 1.3$ for both cases.
-Turning to experimental measurements of avalanche statistics in amporphous materials, these are arguably still somewhat trailing behind predictions from elastoplastic modelling approaches~\cite{nicolas_deformation_2018}.
+Turning to experimental measurements of avalanche statistics in amorphous materials, these are arguably still somewhat trailing behind predictions from elastoplastic modelling approaches~\cite{nicolas_deformation_2018}.
 At the large end of the particle size spectrum, granular packings of photoelastic disks studied in~\cite{bares_local_2017} provide a particularly fruitful experimental setup.
 Statistics of global energy drops under pure shear were recorded in a range spanning over three decades, with an exponent $\tau \approx 1.24$.
+At the other end of the particle size spectrum, stress drop distributions in ductile metallic glasses (under compression) were found to follow exponents in the range $1.37\ldots1.49$~\cite{sun_plasticity_2010}.